 But if you get back to building those funnels, think about if you have enough budget to build an engagement campaign or a video where you’re paying a whole lot to get in front of cold people.
 You’re putting a lot of money towards that, usually 80% of your budget, and then you’re filtering them down to a traffic campaign.
 And then you’re filtering down to conversion.
 Now you have a funnel.
 Now you can choose the right marketing objectives for the right campaign.

 I put an ad up.
 Why is it not working?
 I understand your frustration.

-However, Facebook and Instagram Ads takes money, time and testing.
-And so, you’re not going to get it right right off the bat.
+However, Facebook and Instagram Ads take money, time, and testing.
+And so, you’re not going to get it right off the bat.
 Sure, you can make a really good hypothesis about what you think is going to work, but until you test it, you are not going to have those instantaneous results.
 At some point or another though, you have to look at the return on ad spend.

 Make Facebook and Instagram Ads Better

 But if this is your first go around with Facebook ads, you should probably expect to wait possibly two months before you get results.
 It’ll take time to collect engught data about what’s working and what isn’t working.
 Once you have this infomation you can take the ads, rinse and repeat.